SimonGAndrews/MyEspruinoTester/docs/v4_metadata -archive2.md

   }
 }
 ```
-This example matches the shape of `boards/<board>/fixture.json`.
+This example shows the shape of standalone fixture catalogues such as `boards/<board>/fixtures/base.json`.
 Files loaded from the fixture pipeline always expose the fixture keys at the top level.
-When a layer such as a board profile or suite config wants to inline fixture overrides, it nests them under the `config.fixture` branch (see §4.3) so the resolver can merge the standalone catalogue and the inline patches into the same tree.
+When a layer such as a board manifest or suite config wants to inline fixture overrides, it nests them under the `config.fixture` branch (see §4.3) so the resolver can merge the standalone catalogue and the inline patches into the same tree.

 ### 7.2 Sources and Overlays
-- **Board catalogue:** `boards/<board>/fixture.json` seeds defaults such as wiring, storage slots, and immutable transport credentials when present.
+- **Board catalogue:** all `boards/<board>/fixtures/*.json` files are loaded (typically starting with `base.json`) to capture wiring, storage slots, and immutable transport credentials.
 - **Suite overlay:** `tests/<suite>/suite.fixtures.json` (optional) extends or overrides board catalogues to enforce suite-specific requirements.
 - **Run-session fixture file:** selected via `--fixtures <path>`; typically references `configs/fixtures.<env>.json`.
 - **Test metadata:** individual scripts can tweak fixture values in their header when they require bespoke inputs.